kennyballou/Xnt/docs/source/taskreference.rst

 =============

 .. _xnt.tasks.setup:
-.. function:: setup(commands, dir="")
+.. function:: setup(commands, directory="")

-    Invoke Python setup.py given the list of *commands* (or options) in the current directory or in a different directory, specified by *dir*.
+    Invoke Python setup.py given the list of *commands* (or options) in the current directory or in a different directory, specified by *directory*.

 SCM Tasks
 =========